Get help before you apply

 You cannot be a director of a company without leave of the court

-and you may not be able to work in particular trades and
+and you may not be able to work in certain trades and professions.

 There are other ways to sort out your finances other than